sudheerj/javascript-interview-questions/README.md

 ##### Answer: 2

 Using constructors, `new.target` refers to the constructor (points to the class definition of class which is initialized) that was directly invoked by new.
-This is also applies to the case if the constructor is in a parent class and was delegated from a child constructor.
+This also applies to the case if the constructor is in a parent class and was delegated from a child constructor.
 </p>

 </details>